Asian carp videos have gone viral in recent years, showing the invasive fish springing from the water en masse.

 The Alton Daily News recently reported that some 1 million pounds of Asian carp are expected to be taken from Illinois waterways in culling efforts this seasons.

-The U.S. Army Corps of Engineers has issued a recommendation of a mixture of technologies including loud noises and water jets in Illinois to curb the fish from reaching the Great Lakes.
+Last month, the U.S. Army Corps of Engineers issued a recommendation of a mixture of technologies including loud noises and water jets in Illinois to curb the fish from reaching the Great Lakes.
 They also suggested installing an electric barrier.

 Should the carp reach the Great Lakes, they could devastate a $7 billion fishing industry and food supplies by crowding out native species of fish, as CBS reported.
 The measures would be implemented at a key choke point along the Des Plaines River in Illinois.